brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 25 bht.md

 # Matthew 27:25 Commentary Help Text

 ## BHT:
-The verses being described depict a powerful and haunting image of blood on the hands of murderers.
-The commentators emphasize that this imagery represents guilt, moral responsibility, and the weight of punishment.
-They caution against rash judgments and urge for a reverent and careful approach to matters of faith.
-The imprecation in the verse is seen as a curse, with consequences that have reverberated through history.
-The commentators highlight how the imprecation was tragically fulfilled in the sufferings endured by the Jewish people, as well as the broader understanding that the sins of humanity collectively contributed to Jesus' crucifixion.
+The imprecation, "His blood be on us and on our children," carries a weighty significance.
+The Jewish nation, in their guilt and pride, invoked the consequences upon themselves.
+This imprecation was dreadfully fulfilled in the ruin and calamities that befell them, including the brutal crucifixions during the siege of Jerusalem.
+These events point to the immense guilt of crucifying Jesus and serve as a solemn reminder of the consequences that can follow rash actions against God's Son.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The adherence of blood to the hands of a murderer is an idea not bearing any necessary reference to punishment, only to guilt."
+1. "The adherence of blood to the hands of a murderer is an idea not bearing any necessary reference to punishment, only to guilt." - Euthymius Zigabenus

-2. "The blood on the hands of a murderer symbolizes the weight of guilt they carry."
+2. "The idea of blood representing guilt rather than punishment is likely to have a much wider reference." - Euthymius Zigabenus

-3. "The image of blood on the hands serves as a powerful metaphor for the moral responsibility and guilt associated with taking another person's life."
+3. "The concept of blood as a symbol of guilt can be applied beyond the context of murder." - Euthymius Zigabenus

+### Albert Barnes:
+1. "Let the guilt of putting him to death, if there be any, be on us and our children."
+2. "The Jews had no right to call down this vengeance on their children, but, in the righteous judgment of God, it has come upon them."
+3. "To this day, also, the curse has remained.
+They have been a nation scattered and peeled; persecuted almost everywhere, and a hissing and a byword among people."

+These quotes highlight the Jews' acceptance of responsibility for Jesus' crucifixion, the consequences that befell them as a result, and the ongoing impact of their actions throughout history.

 ### John Calvin:
 1. "Their inconsiderate zeal carries them headlong, so that, while they commit an irreparable crime, they add to it a solemn imprecation, by which they cut themselves off from the hope of pardon."